FlailoftheLord/MonsterApocalypseRevamped/README.md

 - April 24.
 Going to be pausing progress on this project for a few weeks...
 I have alot of school to do right now, as well as several plugins which desperately need updating.
 See y'all in May!

 - May 14.
 I can start work back up on this project again!
-First things first, i'm upgrading it for 1.14 servers ;P
+First things first, i'll hopefully be able to get it working on both 1.13 & 1.14 servers ;p